Parrot virtual machine

-Parrot was a register-based process virtual machine designed to run dynamic languages efficiently.
+Parrot is a discontinued register-based process virtual machine designed to run dynamic languages efficiently.
 It is possible to compile Parrot assembly language and Parrot intermediate representation (PIR, an intermediate language) to Parrot bytecode and execute it.
-Parrot is free and open source software.
+Parrot is free and open-source software.

-Parrot was started by the Perl community and is developed with help from the open source and free software communities.
-As a result, it is focused on license compatibility with Perl (Artistic License 2.0), platform compatibility across a broad array of systems, processor architecture compatibility across most modern processors, speed of execution, small size (around 700k depending on platform), and the flexibility to handle the varying demands made by Raku and other modern dynamic languages.
+Parrot was started by the Perl community and developed with help from the open-source and free software communities.
+As a result, it was focused on license compatibility with Perl (Artistic License 2.0), platform compatibility across a broad array of systems, processor architecture compatibility across most modern processors, speed of execution, small size (around 700k depending on platform), and the flexibility to handle the varying demands made by Raku and other modern dynamic languages.

 Version 1.0, with a stable application programming interface (API) for development, was released on March 17, 2009.
 The last version is release 8.1.0 "Andean Parakeet".
 Parrot was officially discontinued in August 2021, after being supplanted by MoarVM in its main use (Raku) and never becoming a mainstream VM for any of its other supported languages.

 History

 The name Parrot came from an April Fool's joke which announced a hypothetical language, named Parrot, that would unify Python and Perl.
-The name was later adopted by this project (initially a part of the Raku development effort) which aims to support Raku, Python, and other programming languages.
-Several languages are being ported to run on the Parrot virtual machine.
+The name was later adopted by the Parrot project (initially a part of the Raku development effort) which aimed to support Raku, Python, and other programming languages.

 The Parrot Foundation was dissolved in 2014.
 The Foundation was created in 2008 to hold the copyright and trademarks of the Parrot project, to help drive development of language implementations and the core codebase, to provide a base for growing the Parrot community, and to reach out to other language communities.

+Historical design decisions are documented in the form of Parrot Design Documents, or PDDs, in the Parrot repository.